doc-detective/github-action/README.md

 ## Inputs

-You can customize the action with the following optional inputs:
+You can customize the action with the following optional inputs.

 To add an input, edit your workflow file to include the `with` key to the `uses` block.
 For example: